swanux/Helen/README.md

 *Be SSU (Simple, Small, Useful)*

-HSuite (previously Helen) is the SSU (Simple, Small, Useful) Swiss army for the Linux operating system.
+HSuite (previously Helen) is the SSU (Simple, Small, Useful) toolkit for the Linux operating system.
 Features include powerful built-in custom tools, easy installation of the best quality programs, choosing Linux distribution, helping in everyday tasks and more features are coming. **ATTENTION!** This program is currently in Beta stage (v0.7). **NOTE:** Currently works on Debian/Ubuntu based distros.

 # Development process